2a) Honeycomb Holstein Model

 Next we specify the Honeycomb tight-binding term in our Hamiltonian with the TightBindingModel type.

-# Set neartest-neighbor hopping amplitude to unity,
+# Set nearest-neighbor hopping amplitude to unity,

 # setting the energy scale in the model.